 The Catalinas Islands are nestled in the sparkling waters of the Pacific Ocean of western Costa Rica.
 Located just a 40 min boat ride away from Playas del Coco, this pristine archipelago boasts an abundance of marine life, and remarkable underwater topography.
-The islands are renowned for their rich biodiversity and offer a myriad of dive sites suitable for all skill levels.
+The islands are renowned for their rich biodiversity and offer a range of dive sites suitable for all skill levels.

-How fast can Oceanic Mantas swim ?
 On average giant manta rays have been recorded to swim about 9 miles per hour, but to evade danger, they can go as fast as 22 mph !
-But luckily for us slow divers they only swim this fast when they are moving between different breeding or feeding grounds.
+Luckily for us slow divers they only swim this fast when they are moving between different breeding or feeding grounds.
 The dive sites we visit to get a chance to see the gentle giants are so called cleaning stations and here the mantas are generally moving slow.
 They are known for their acrobatic displays, performing graceful somersaults and barrel rolls underwater.
 These magnificent creatures often gather at cleaning stations, where small fish remove parasites and dead skin from their bodies.
 Witnessing this symbiotic relationship is a true marvel of nature.

 Fascinating Facts about Oceanic Mantas